awsdocs/aws-secrets-manager-docs/doc_source/integrating_csi_driver_tutorial.md

    CLUSTERNAME=<CLUSTERNAME>
    ```

 1. Create a test secret\.
-For more information, see [Creating a secret](manage_create-basic-secret.md)\.
+For more information, see [Create a secret](manage_create-basic-secret.md)\.

    ```
    aws --region "$REGION" secretsmanager  create-secret --name MySecret --secret-string '{"username":"lijuan", "password":"hunter2"}'
    ```

 1. Create a resource policy for the pod that limits its access to the secret you created in the previous step\.
 For *<SECRETARN>*, use the ARN of the secret\.
 Save the policy ARN in a shell variable\.
-For more information, see [Granting read access to one secret](permissions_grant-get-secret-value-to-one-secret.md)\.

    ```
    POLICY_ARN=$(aws --region "$REGION" --query Policy.Arn --output text iam create-policy --policy-name nginx-deployment-policy --policy-document '{